How-To: Finding a repository

 - DARIAH-DE Repository: The DARIAH-DE repository as a digital long-term archive for human and cultural-scientific research data

 Below you can find a selection of general purpose and discipline-specific repositories.
 If you cannot identify a suitable repository with the links provided on this page, please contact us, and we will gladly assist you in your search.
-Please also take a look at our page on Data Citation for information on how to make your data findable and citable in order to receive credits for sharing or publishing your data.
+Please also take a look at our Explain! pages on FAIR principles, Metadata and Identifier for information on how to make your data findable and citable in order to receive credits for sharing or publishing your data.

 General and discipline-specific repositories (selection):

 - arXiv: e-print service in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance and statistics